alexwlchan/alexwlchan.net/src/_drafts/step-step-step.md

 ---
 layout: post
 title: "Monki Gras 2024: Step… Step… Step…"
 summary: Swing dancing and prompt engineering are pretty different.
-But what could learning one tell us about learning the other?
+But could learning one help us learn the other?
 tags:
   - talks
   - generative-ai
+colors:
+  css_dark:  "#88FA4E"
+  css_light: "#008500"
 ---
 Yesterday I gave a talk at [Monki Gras 2024](https://monkigras.com/).
 This year, the theme is *"Prompting Craft: examining and discussing the art of the prompt in code and cultural creation"*.